Bringing clean energy access to

 The Power Africa: Beyond the Grid Fund for Zambia (BGFZ) is an ambitious multi-year program aiming to increase energy access, improve livelihoods and catalyse economic activity in rural and peri-urban areas.
 The BGFZ aims to bring modern energy services to at least 167,000 households – translating to one million Zambians – by 2021.

-The core of the BGFZ is a EUR 20m results-based “public good procurement” fund.
+The core of the BGFZ is a EUR 20m results-based “social impact procurement” fund.
 Unlike a challenge fund or other traditional concessional financing, the BGFZ operates rather like a traditional public procurement – following strict guidelines on eligibility and tender from potential awardees, and enforcing deployment and delivery schedules.

 To ensure that these energy services meet the needs of the Zambian market and Zambian consumers, we have developed a series of criteria defining Energy Service Subscriptions – or ESS – of various types (scroll down for more on ESS and the ESS Tier System).

 Because delivery of energy services at scale will take time, the Fund Manager put special emphasis on evaluating and testing the capabilities, track records, and business plans of bidders, so as to minimise the risk of failures throughout the programme period.
 The Fund Manager is monitoring each Awardee closely throughout the programme lifecycle, and tracking the deployment of every single ESS electronically to ensure compliance with the procurement.

 The Fund will contribute to the Government of Zambia’s rural energy access goals through an innovative public partnership approach, which aims to bring electricity to 1 million Zambians by 2021, while supporting the long- term growth of sustainable energy markets in the country.